Section 3

 676.6 KM to Santiago

-The town has everything you need—bars, restaurants, shops, and plenty of places to stay.
-As you enter, you’ll see Hotel Jakue on the right.
-A little further on the left is the municipal albergue—Albergue de los Peregrinos.
-Also, if you keep going through the town, cross the bridge for which the town is named, and take a right, you’ll find a popular albergue there with a swimming pool.
+The town has plenty of places to stay.
+As you enter, you’ll see Hotel Jakue on the left.
+A little further on is the municipal albergue, Albergue de los Peregrinos.
+Also, if you keep going through the town, cross the bridge for which the town is named, and take a right, you’ll find a popular albergue there with a swimming pool Albergue De Peregrinos Santiago Apostol.
 It’s a great spot in summer.

 While you’re in town, stop into the Iglesia de Santiago.
 It’s just past the municipal albergue on the right.
-It’s worth a look.
-After that, find a spot on the main street for lunch or dinner, outdoor tables are busy with pilgrims and locals.
-It’s a bit chaotic, but great energy.
+After that, find a spot on the main street for lunch or dinner; outdoor tables are busy with pilgrims and locals.
+It’s a bit chaotic, but the energy is great.

 Many of the villages and towns along the next stretch hold traditional bull-running events, called encierros.
 These usually involve young bulls or cows (vaquillas) running through the streets.
 It’s not Pamplona, but they have great local charm.
 In Puente la Reina, the encierros happen every year from July 24th to 30th, during the feast of Santiago.
 They also run again on the last weekend of September.